61%

 Design highlights:

-Since customer support tickets were the only source of user data.
-I ran an on-page survey to uncover any additional needs.
+Customer support tickets were initially the only source of user data.
+I ran an on-page survey to uncover any additional unmet needs.

-Since customer support tickets were the only source of user data.
-I ran an on-page survey to uncover any additional needs.
+Customer support tickets were initially the only source of user data.
+I ran an on-page survey to uncover any additional unmet needs.

 User Research